waqasbhatti/lcc-server/lccserver/server-docs/search.md

 4. Type in the query coordinates or text as appropriate.

 Hitting the search button will start the query immediately.
-All queries run asychronously and you will be notified of the progress of and results from your query as it progresses through the execution stages.
+All queries run asynchronously and you will be notified of the progress of and results from your query as it progresses through the execution stages.
 Clicking on the
 <strong>Queries</strong> tab will show the status of your query: